 - Share - Accelerate your progress by sharing your focus area and plan for action with your team and/or co-workers.
 Use this time to ask for more detail around your focus areas and possibly the feedback they gave you.
 Involve your coach and/or manager as they are often best equipped to support you and offer further resources.

 - Combine with any broader development and/or career goals.
-If you have a broader plan, include your focus area to ensure that you prioritise it alongside other commitments.
+If you have a broader plan, include your focus area to ensure that you prioritize it alongside other commitments.
 Too often action plans end up in the bottom of a drawer, the main reason being because they are not considered in the context of everything else we do.

 Feedback is not a one time thing.
 Repeat by signing up for another round of Effectiveness feedback or a quick progress check-in about 4-6 months later.
 See your People team for more information.